vekatze/neut/book/src/static-memory-management.md

 However, the compiler knows the following two facts during compilation:

-- The size of `Cons(x, rest)` and `Cons(foo, bar)` are the same
+- The size of outer tuples of `Cons(x, rest)` and `Cons(foo, bar)` are the same
 - The outer tuple of `Cons(x, rest)` will never be used after extracting its contents

-Thanks to this knowledge, the compiler can optimize away the pair of `free` and `malloc`, as follows:
+Thanks to this knowledge, the compiler can optimize away a pair of `free` and `malloc`, as follows:

 1. obtain `x` and `rest` from `xs`
 2. calculate `foo (= add-int(x, 1))` and `bar (= increment(rest))`
 3. store the calculated values to `xs` (overwrite)

-The compiler indeed performs this optimization.
 When a `free` is required, the compiler looks for a `malloc` in the continuation that is the same size and optimizes away such a pair if one exists.
 The resulting assembly code thus performs in-place updates.

 ### How Effective Is This Optimization?